Mirtia/Rhadamanthus/README.md

 ## AI usage

 Generative AI was used for the creation of boilerplate e.g response management and logging information, scripting and doxygen documentation.

+## Disclaimer

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+>This software is provided for educational and research purposes only.
+This is not a professional security tool and has not been thoroughly tested in production environments.
+The software is experimental and may contain bugs, security vulnerabilities, or other issues that could cause system instability or data loss.
+Do not use this software in production environments or on systems containing sensitive data without proper testing and validation.
+This project is intended for academic research and educational purposes and should not be used as a replacement for professional security tools.